-The school has within its environment the Access bank, located just behind it’s administration block on campus to undertake all forms of payments and transactions for it’s students.
-However, within about seven hundred metres radius to the school are a number of banks and ATM facilities of some other banks.
+The school has within its environment the Access Bank, located just behind the Central Administration Block on campus that provides general and customised banking services for the University community and the general public.
+In addition, there are a number of banking and ATM facilities of some other banks within about five hundred metres radius of the institution.
 They include the Ghana Commercial Bank, Fidelity Bank, Standard Chartered Bank, Barclays Bank, Agricultural Development Bank and Ecobank.

 To open an account as a foreign student, the banks requires photocopy of student’s admission letter, introduction letter from the school, copy of travel passport and in rare instances, prove of residential address.

 The University has residential facilities for students at its Hostel Complex which includes a spacious area for learning.
 Students are affiliated to the University’s four residence halls namely: Opoku Ampomah, Nelson Mandela, Liberty and Yaa Asantewaa.